Tsumikiri/jquery-cf-websocket/readme.md

 ```

 ## Migrating from cfwebsocket
 To migrate from using the cfwebsocket tag, replace the tag with a call to `$.ws()` and add each handler to it using the `on()` method.
 This way you don't create a bunch of functions in the global namespace.
-You can still refer to the websocket object in javascript the same way by assigning to the return of the `$.ws()` function.

-The plugin will even take care of handling different kinds of messages for you by providing different event names for welcome, subscribe, and data.
-To use one handler for all of these, use the message event.

 ### Old Code
+Here we create a global `ws` variable to hold our websocket object, plus three global functions for handling events.
+Additionally, the message handler has to be set up to distinguish between different kinds of events.
 ```coldfusion
 <cfwebsocket name="ws" onopen="openHandler" onmessage="messageHandler" onclose="closeHandler" subscribeto="mychannel" />
 <script>